quicwg/base-drafts/draft-ietf-quic-tls.md

 Certificate caching {{?RFC7924}} can reduce the size of the server's handshake messages significantly.

-QUIC requires that the packet containing a ClientHello be padded to at least 1280 octets.
+QUIC requires that the packet containing a ClientHello be padded to the size of the maximum transmission unit (MTU).
 A server is less likely to generate a packet reflection attack if the data it sends is a small multiple of this size.
 A server SHOULD use a HelloRetryRequest if the size of the handshake messages it sends is likely to significantly exceed the size of the packet containing the ClientHello.

 ## Peer Denial of Service {#useless}